sankar-boro/axia-network-v2-coreth/accounts/scaxiawallet/README.md

   }
   ```

-  So the communication with the card is working, but there is no key associated with this wallet.
+  So the communication with the card is working, but there is no key associated with this axiawallet.
 Let's create it:

   ```
-  > personal.initializeWallet("keycard://044def09")
+  > personal.initializeAxiaWallet("keycard://044def09")
   "tilt ... impact"
   ```

   You should get a list of words, this is your seed so write them down.
-Your wallet should now be initialized:
+Your axiawallet should now be initialized:

   ```
-  > personal.listWallets
+  > personal.listAxiaWallets
   [{
     accounts: [{
         address: "0x678b7cd55c61917defb23546a41803c5bfefbc7a",